On cycles and merge trees: Preliminaries on DMfs and Merge Trees

+\mbox{} The first author would like to thank Max Planck Institute for Mathematics for the great scientific environment he was part of during his stay.
+The second author was supported by an AMS-Simons Research Enhancement Grant for PUI Faculty.
+Both authors would like to thank the anonymous reviewers for their valuable comments and suggestions.

-\section{Preliminaries on dMfs and Merge Trees}
+\section{Preliminaries on DMfs and Merge Trees}

-We recall and introduce the necessary notions for this work.
-In this article, we use the term graph for finite abstract multigraphs without degenerate loops.
-That is, graphs in this work may have multiple edges between two given vertices, but they cannot have any degenerate loops, i.e., edges of the form $(x,x)$.
-This notion of graph can be geometrically interpreted as one-dimensional regular CW complexes.
-On the other hand, we will use the term simple graph when we mean a graph in which there is at most one edge between two given vertices (degenerate loops are still not allowed).
-Simple graphs correspond to one-dimensional simplicial complexes.
-Since we consider graphs as geometrical objects, we also use geometrical terms like cells, simplices, and faces to describe them.
+\addtocontents{toc}{ } We recall and introduce the necessary notions for this work.
+In this article, we use the term graph for finite abstract multigraphs, possibly with self-loops.
+That is, graphs in this work may have multiple edges between two given vertices, and they can have self-loops, i.e., edges of the form $(x,x)$.
+This notion of graph can be geometrically interpreted as 1-dimensional CW complexes.
+On the other hand, we will use the term regular\footnote{We use the term regular in this fashion because we consider the graphs to be combinatorial models for topological spaces, i.e., 1-dimensional regular CW complexes.
+This should not be confused with the use of the term regular in graph theory. } if $X$ does not contain a self-loop, and we call $X$ a simple graph if $X$ is regular and there is at most one edge between two given vertices.
+Simple graphs correspond to 1-dimensional simplicial complexes.
+Since we consider graphs as geometric objects, we also use geometric terms like cells, simplices, and faces to describe them.
 For any graph $X$, we use $v(X), e(X)$, and $b_1(X)$ to denote the number of vertices, edges, and cycles of $X$, respectively.
-We continue with one of the most central notions of the article, namely that of a discrete Morse function.
+If an edge $e=uv$ for vertices $u$ and $v$, we say that $u$ and $v$ are the endpoints of $e$.
+One key feature of this work is that, as usual in works related to topological data analysis, the involved filtrations are considered as part of the data of the space under investigation, rather than just a tool to analyze a space.
+In this work, the filtrations are given by one of the most central notions of the article, namely that of a discrete Morse function.